filiperf00/produce_abn_ret/README.md

 ## **Overview**
 This repository contains a set of R scripts used to estimate the cumulative abnormal returns (CAR) of firms involved in mergers and acquisitions (M&A).
 This includes both merging parties (acquirer and target) as well as their top-5 rivals, obtained from the **Hoberg-Philips** dataset.
 The abnormal returns are estimated for an event window of 15 trading days before and after the merger announcement date (31 days in total).

-The project is part of RA work for Jamie Coen at Imperial College and Patrick Coen (Toulouse School of Economics).
+The project is part of RA work for Jamie Coen at Imperial College and Patrick Coen (Warwick Business School).

 ## **Data Sources**
 **Orbis M&A:**